laraluitingh/tic-tac-toe/README.md

 - All0w players to play with the computer
 - Create more readible code
 - Allow player to adjust the size of the board
+- Show users more clearly who has won

 ## Project Status